ryan-hill/course-in-a-box/modules/vector data/_posts/2002-01-01-intro-spatial-objects-r.md

 ---
-title: "Intro to Spatial Objects"
+title: "Spatial Objects (`sp`)"
 ---

 ### Getting to Know Spatial Objects

 ----

-Handling of spatial data in R has been standardized in recent years through the base package `sp` - uses 'new-style' [S4](http://adv-r.had.co.nz/S4.html) classes in R that use formal class definitions and are closer to object-oriented systems than standard S3 classes in R.
+Handling of spatial data in R has been standardized in recent years through the base package `sp`.
+This package uses what are called [S4](http://adv-r.had.co.nz/S4.html) classes in R that are closer to object-oriented systems than standard S3 classes in R.

 The best source to learn about `sp` and fundamentals of spatial analysis in R is Roger Bivand's book [Applied Spatial Data Analysis in R](http://www.asdar-book.org/)